esot321c/scaffold/README.md

 - [ ] Increase unit test coverage for auth services to >80%
 - [ ] Add integration tests for critical API endpoints
 - [ ] Implement E2E tests for login and admin flows
+- [ ] Add comprehensive tests for health monitoring and notification systems

 #### Documentation